-- While slowly breathing and concentrating on your breath, imagine that you are a huge, strong and unshakeable mountain.
+- While slowly breathing and concentrating on your breath, imagine that you are a huge, strong, and unshakeable mountain.

-Many things happen around this mountain – days pass, nights pass, seasons change, storms rage, sun blisters, even people may come and judge the mountain as not pretty enough or ‘too edgy’.
+Many things happen around this mountain – days pass, nights pass, seasons change, storms rage, sun blisters, and even people may come and judge the mountain as not pretty enough or ‘too edgy’.

 Let them pass by and most importantly – trust that you are strong, you can deal with whatever life throws at you, and you can withstand your morning anxiety just like a strong mountain can withstand anything happening around it. 🗻

 After doing these simple steps, I am ready to step out of my door.

 Stepping out into clean, fresh air adds the last boost your body needs to minimize morning anxiety even more.

 A morning routine for anxiety doesn’t have to be complicated!

 After doing these simple steps, you will feel your morning anxiety subsiding and once that happens, you can do anything.